-The $\lya$ emission is strong even at {$z \sim 12$}, which may be observable by narrow band surveys with similar detection limit as the JWST.
-For example, if we use the F164N filter of JWST, the $\lya$ flux of our galaxy at $z \gtrsim 12$ will be detected at $3~\sigma$ with an integration of $\sim 20$ hours.
-In addition, if candidates at $z \gtrsim 12$ will be found, Near-Infrared Spectrograph (NIRSpec) will easily detect the $\lya$ line with $R \sim 1000$.
+The $\lya$ emission is strong even at {$z \sim 12$}, which may be observable by Near-Infrared Spectrograph (NIRSpec) on JWST.
+The NIRSpec will have the detection threshold of $\sim 3 \times 10^{-18}~\rm erg \; s^{-1} \; cm^{-2}$ with $R = 100$ and $\rm S/N=10$ by exposure time of $10^{4}~$ seconds.

 We note that in the above estimation, IGM absorption and transmission were not taken into account.
 The IGM can significantly suppress the $\lya$ flux, and the transmission highly depends on viewing angle \citep[e.g.,][]{Laursen11} by inhomogeneous ionization structure in IGM \citep[e.g.,][]{Abel07, Yoshida07, Jeeson-Daniel12}, which make the detection more difficult.
 Of course, the galaxies we present here represent progenitor of a local $L^*$ galaxy such as the Milky Way.
 Galaxies formed in highly overdense regions are likely much more massive \citep{Li07}, and may be more easily detected by both ALMA and JWST (Li et al, in preparation).